“Don’t you just LOVE meetings!” . . . said probably no one ever.

 THAT’S a reason to have a sales meeting.
 Or, I like Amy O’Connor’s suggestion from her article, 5 Ideas for Revolutionizing Your Weekly Sales Meetings, where she describes them as “Sales Rallies.”

-To keep those eye-rolls in check, why not create dynamic, energetic, and *shocker* PRODUCTIVE sales meetings that truly help sellers move business forward and advance their skills!
+To keep those eye-rolls in check, why not create dynamic, energetic, and *shocker* PRODUCTIVE sales meetings that truly help sellers move the business forward and advance their skills!

 Here are 3 Steps to Create Sales Meetings that Produce Results: